![]() |

 THE PLOT

-The Enterprise is on a routine survey mission when, abruptly, the universe blinks out of existence - and then right back in.
-Starfleet contacts the ship, letting them know that this was widespread, and centered around the planet they're orbiting.
-Since Enterprise is the only ship in the sector (*drink*), it will be up to Kirk to resolve the situation, and potentially prepare for an invasion.
+The Enterprise is on a routine survey mission when the universe abruptly blinks out of existence - and just as abruptly blinks in again.
+Starfleet contacts the ship, letting them know that this was widespread, and it centered around the planet they're orbiting.
+Since Enterprise is the only ship in the sector (*drink*), it will be up to Kirk to resolve the situation and to potentially prepare for an invasion.

-Beaming down to the planet, Kirk and Spock discover an injured man named Lazarus (guest star Robert Brown), who is pursuing a creature he blames for the destruction of his homeworld.
-Lazarus insists that the creature is on the planet, despite the Enterprise's sensors detecting no other life.
+Beaming down to the planet, Kirk and Spock discover an injured man named Lazarus (guest star Robert Brown), who is in pursuit of a creature that destroyed his planet.
+Lazarus insists that his quarry is here, even though the Enterprise's sensors detect no other life.
 Is Lazarus telling the truth?
 What is the link between Lazarus and the universe's sudden "blinking?"
-And why do Lazarus' injuries keep appearing and disappearing with each new "blink?"
+And why do his injuries appear and disappear with each new "blink?"
 The fate of the universe may hinge on the answers...

 CHARACTERS

 Capt.
-Kirk: Faced with the most serious problem he's yet encountered, Kirk takes the problem suitably seriously.
-His instincts tell him instantly that Lazarus - the man who they find on the planet, a planet that seconds before was completely lifeless - must be connected to the crisis.
-He is intelligently skeptical of Lazarus' story.
-When the truth is revealed at the end, he makes a hard decision, one that clearly bothers him, even though no alternative is really offered to him.
+Kirk: His instincts tell him instantly that Lazarus, the man who they find on a planet that had been lifeless before the "blink," must be connected somehow.
+He is intelligently skeptical of the stranger's story.
+When the truth is finally revealed, he is forced to make a hard decision.
+No reasonable alternative exists, but it still clearly bothers him.

 Spock: Echoes of Where No Man Has Gone Before, as Spock concludes that Lazarus must be held and "destroyed, if necessary."
-Supportive of Kirk, and invaluable in Kirk realizing the truth of the situation.
+He's supportive of Kirk, and his analysis of the situation is crucial to the captain realizing what's happening.

-Villain of the Week: It's no spoiler to reveal that there are two Lazaruses - one sane, one not, one injured, one healthy - as this is given away very early in the episode.
-It's not always clear which Lazarus is which, as both tend to behave violently and with overt intensity.
+Villain of the Week: It's really no spoiler to reveal that there are two Lazaruses, as this is given away early in the episode.
+One is sane, one is not; one is injured, one is healthy... and the episode's biggest problem is that it's frequently unclear which Lazarus is which, as both tend to behave erratically.
 I'm not sure how much of that can be laid at the actor's feet.
-A lot of the muddle over which Lazarus is on-screen at any given time probably is due at least as much to the script as to the actor, who does a highly creditable job - particularly given that he was a last-minute replacement for another actor, who didn't appear on-set after signing the contract.
+Robert Brown does a creditable job, particularly given that he was a last-minute replacement after the contracted John Drew Barrymore dropped out at the last minute.
+Really, I think the confusion mostly comes down to the script.

 THOUGHTS

 Well, it's finally happened.
-This is the first genuinely bad episode of TOS.
-There have been weak episodes before, but even Mudd's Women was generally enjoyable.
-The Alternative Factor, however, is a slow-paced, confused and muddled bore.
+I have finally reached an episode that I would genuinely rate as "bad."
+Sure, there have been a few misfires before this point - but even Mudd's Women was generally enjoyable.
+The Alternative Factor, is a slow-paced, confusing bore.

-Part of the problem, as alluded to above, is that it's rarely clear which Lazarus is which.
-A Jekyll and Hyde story only works if there is a clear divide between Jekyll and Hyde.
-Whether it's Robert Brown's fault for not varying the energy in his performance, or the script's fault for making both Lazaruses violent and intense, or a combination of both, I was often unclear as to which Lazarus I was watching.
-The "rational" one seems just as prone to being violent or shouting as the "irrational" one (at least, until the end), and the disappearing bandage stops being an effective clue far too early on.
+As I noted above, I could rarely keep track of which Lazarus is which.
+A Jekyll and Hyde story only works if there is a clear divide between personalities.
+Both actor and script portray both Lazaruses the same way.
+The "rational" one seems just as prone to intense shouting and even violence as the "irrational" one (at least, until the end), and the disappearing bandage stops being a visual signifier far too early on.

 Rating: 3/10.